SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_9281438c-f7c3-4001-9bcc-45fd108ba1be_do_not_edit_manually.md

 ??? abstract "LSASS Memory Dump"

-    Detects process accessing LSASS memory which is typical for credentials dumping tools
+    Detects process accessing LSASS memory which is typical for credentials dumping tools.
+The rule requires Sysmon EventID 10 to work as it is based on the GrantedAccess mask.

-    - **Effort:** intermediate
+    - **Effort:** advanced

 ??? abstract "LSASS Memory Dump File Creation"